thomasWeise/distributedComputingExamples/hadoop/README.md

     </property>
 </configuration>
 </pre></li></ol>

 #### 2.4.4.
 Setup for SSH for Passwordless Connection to Local Host

+In order to run Hadoop in a pseudo-distributed fashion, we need to enable passwordless SSH connections to the local host.

 <ol>
 <li>In the terminal, execute <code>ssh localhost</code> to test if you can open a <a href="https://en.wikipedia.org/wiki/Secure_Shell">secure shell</a> connection to your current, local computer <a href="http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html#Setup_passphraseless_ssh">without needing a password</a>.
 </li>